 What is an IT Audit?

-Enterprises engage in IT audits to examine and evaluate an organization’s IT infrastructure, policies, and procedures.
+Enterprises engage in IT audits to examine and evaluate an organization’s IT infrastructure, policies, and procedures as well as do IT documentation.
 For example, companies analyze the company’s network, applications, security protocols, and data use and management.

 This approach also assesses the organization’s policies, procedures, and operational processes against established internal policies and recognized industry standards.
 Whenever there is a presence of adequate security and compliance protocols, businesses still require a line of action to ensure proper preparation for an unlikely event like a data breach or ransomware attack.